-Grace Bin Li is an economist at the the Research Department of the International Monetary Fund.
-Her research interests include monetary economics, finance, and international finance.
-Previously, she worked on the United States and Canada desks of the IMF (2010-2011) covering the monetary and external sectors.
+Bin Grace Li is an economist at the the Research Department of the International Monetary Fund since 2011.
+Her research interests include applied macroeconomics, finance, and international finance.
+Previously, she worked on the United States and Canada desks of the IMF covering the monetary and external sectors for both economies.
 Ms. Li holds MA and PhD. degrees from the University of Chicago.

 Fluent In: Chinese.